resuminator/docs/docs/developer-guide/setting-up.md

 ## Backend

-The repository found at [resuminator/resuminator-server](https://github.com/resuminator/resuminator-server) serves as the codebase for the API server which connects to a MongoDB instance to store and retieve user data.
+The repository found at [resuminator/resuminator-server](https://github.com/resuminator/resuminator-server) serves as the codebase for the API server which connects to a MongoDB instance to store and retrieve user data.

 ### Required Services